Janani-harshu/Brain-Tumor-Detection_Mobile-Application/README.md

 Happy coding! star & fork if you liked the project.
-Any doubts, please feel free to contact: janjanani13@gmail.com
+Any doubts, please feel free to reach out: janjanani13@gmail.com